exdx/dcp/README.md

 **Note**: This serves as a convenient way to connect to private registries but is insecure locally as your credentials are saved in your shell's history.
-If you would like to remain completely secure then login via `<container_runtime> login` and pull the image locally. `dcp` will then be able to notice the image locally pulled and process it.
+If you would like to remain completely secure then login via `<container_runtime> login` and pull the image locally. dcp will then be able to notice the image locally pulled and process it.

 ## FAQ

 **Q**: I hit an unexpected error unpacking the root filesystem of an image: `trying to unpack outside of destination path`.
 How can I avoid this?

-**A**: dcp relies on the underlying `tar` library in rust to unpack the image filesystem represented as a tar file.
+**A**: dcp relies on the underlying `tar` Rust library to unpack the image filesystem represented as a tar file.
 The [unpack](https://docs.rs/tar/latest/tar/struct.Archive.html#method.unpack) command is senstive in that it will not write files outside of the path specified by the destination.
 So things like symlinks will cause errors when unpacking.
 Whenever possible, use the `-c` flag to specify a directory to unpack, instead of the filesystem root, to avoid this error.

 ------------------
 **Q**: I would like to use dcp to pull content from an image but I don't know where in the image the content is stored.
 Is there an `ls` command or similar functionality in dcp?